 What is a transfer student policy?

-To find out more about your school’s transfer student policies, please contact the admissions office at the university you’d like to attend or visit our university profiles for more information.
+To find out more about your school’s transfer student policies, contact the admission office at the university you would like to attend or visit the Universities section for more information.

-What is a mature learner policy?
+What is a mature student policy?

 Most Ontario universities have a policy to support admission for mature students who do not meet standard university entrance requirements, but who have life and work experience.
 These policies vary depending on the university.
 The OUAC has a complete list of mature student policies.